jeffreykegler/old_kollos/notes/misc/strand.md

 All other non-terminal nodes have one or more links.
 If `node` is a node,
-then `Links(node)` is pseudo-code function that returns the set of links for `node`.
+then `Links(node)` is pseudo-code accessor that returns the set of links for `node`.

 Every link is a duple,
 consisting of